burtcorp/jmespath-java/README.md

 Your function class needs to tell the runtime about what arguments it accepts.
 The function in the example above specifies that it accepts a single number as argument.
 Have a look at the existing functions and the documentation for the `ArgumentConstraints` DSL to see what is possible.

+### Creating a runtime adapter

+Creating a runtime adapter is a bit more work than adding a function, but not extremely so.
+What you need to do is to implement the `io.burt.jmespath.Adapter` interface.
+The easiest is to start by extending `io.burt.jmespath.BaseRuntime`, that way you don't need to implement some of the things that are common to most runtimes, like comparing values.

+Most of the work a runtime does is converting back and forth between Java types.
+The core runtime can't know about all of the types of structures you want to search, but it knows that they will be JSON-like, so it uses the runtime adapters to help translate.
+The Jackson runtime adapter, for example, translates the world of `JsonNode`s into Java types like `List` and `String` when asked by the core runtime.

+Runtime adapters can wrap libraries like [Gson](https://github.com/google/gson), but can also make it possible to search Java beans with JMESPath.
+A runtime adapter could translate "get property X" to a `getX()` method call via reflection, for example.
+The structure to search doesn't have to be JSON, it just has to be JSON-_like_.

+A good starting point for writing a new runtime adapter is reading the code of the existing adapters and the docs for `Adapter` and `BaseAdapter`.
+There are also JUnit tests in `JmesPathRuntimeTest` and `JmesPathComplianceTest` that can be subclassed and run against any runtime.

 ## How to build and run the tests

 The best place to see how to build and run the tests is to look at the `.travis.yml` file, but if you just want to get going run:

 ```
+$ git submodule update --init --recursive
 $ mvn test
 ```